-INTEL Mathematics Program for K-8 Educators is a content-intensive mathematics professional development in the form of a course co-facilitated by a practicing mathematician and a mathematics educator.
-The course emphasizes participants' understanding of core K – 8 mathematics concepts.
+INTEL Mathematics Program for K-8 Educators provided content-intensive mathematics professional development in the form of a course co-facilitated by a practicing mathematician and a mathematics educator.
+The course emphasized participants' understanding of core K – 8 mathematics concepts.

 Elizabeth City State University joined with the University of New Hampshire to present a program for faculty of education at minority serving institutions to engage their preservice teachers in learning about global climate change through the use of NASA Earth observation datasets.

 NERU is a collaboration between the University of New Hampshire and the Abisko Scientific Research Station in Abisko, Sweden.
 The program provides undergraduate students a summer research opportunity to explore climate change on ecosystems in Northern Sweden and the northeastern US.

 NH EPSCoR’s Ecosystems and Society Project, a five-year study funded by the National Science Foundation, was aimed at acquiring a deeper understanding of the relationships between land use, regional climate change, water quality, soil processes, forest dynamics, snow behavior, and management policies.
 Intensive measurement and modeling efforts of New Hampshire’s ecosystems represented the central research activities of this project.
 Also studied were public and stakeholder perceptions and EPSCoR researchers explored ways to improve the success of communicating science with policy implications.